adam-marey/adam-marey/README.md

 <br />

 <br/>
-I am a Full-Stack Web Developer and current Computer Science student at the Grand Canyon University.
-If I were to describe myself in one word, it would be resourceful.
-Where there is a will there is a way and that is what I always keep in mind when coding.
-I always try to think outside the box and find creative ways to solve problems.
-If you asked me what keeps me motivated to continuously learn, I would say challenge all the way.
-I do the thing that scares me the most, proudly and patiently.
-What I love about coding is that it keeps me on my toes.
-It is a combination of frustration, happiness, uncharted territory, an amalgam of information and so much more.
-I would not have it any other way.
+I am a Full-Stack Web Developer and Computer Science student at Grand Canyon University, with a passion for innovative problem-solving.
+As a resourceful individual, I firmly believe in the phrase, "where there's a will, there's a way," which drives me to create efficient and practical solutions.

+My approach to coding involves thinking outside the box and exploring various creative avenues to overcome obstacles.
+My motivation to learn continuously stems from my desire to face new challenges head-on.
+I embrace the unknown, taking pride in tackling the most daunting tasks with patience and perseverance.

+What I enjoy most about coding is the thrill of the unknown.
+Each project presents new challenges, frustrations, and triumphs that keep me on my toes.
+I find joy in navigating uncharted territories and gathering information to build exceptional software applications.
+I wouldn't want it any other way.

 ------